 Exercise for your dog can come in many different forms.
 Experiment and choose a form of exercise that suits your dog’s interests and abilities, as well as your own.

-- On-leash walks offer structured exercise that is often enough for smaller dogs or brachycephalic breeds (short or flat faced dogs such as pugs or bulldogs).
+- On-leash walks offer a structured exercise that is often enough for smaller dogs or brachycephalic breeds (short or flat-faced dogs such as pugs or bulldogs).